For local applicants:

 - I am a final year student of a sub-degree programme.
-Can I apply for credit exemption or advanced year entry via your Year 3 Direct Admission Scheme?
+Can I apply for credit transfer or senior year entry via direct application?

 What is JUPAS?
 What is the difference between JUPAS and Direct Application (Non-JUPAS)?

-Joint University Programmes Admissions System (JUPAS) is a scheme for students with Hong Kong Diploma of Secondary Education (HKDSE) Examination results (past and / or current) to apply for admission to programmes offered by the JUPAS participating-institutions.If you are seeking admission on the strength of HKDSE results (current or past years) for the 2013/14 cohort, you should follow the application procedures under JUPAS.
+Joint University Programmes Admissions System (JUPAS) is a scheme for students with Hong Kong Diploma of Secondary Education (HKDSE) Examination results (past and / or current) to apply for admission to programmes offered by the JUPAS participating-institutions.If you are seeking admission on the strength of HKDSE results (current or past years), you should follow the application procedures under JUPAS.
 Otherwise you should submit application direct to the Institute via the Direct Application (Non-JUPAS) route.